What structures make up the pelvis?

 Sacroiliac joints (SI joints) —— This is where the sacrum articulates with the ilium bone on each side of the pelvis.
-The SI joints connect the two halves of the pelvis on the posterior side of the body.
+The SI joints connect the two halves on the posterior side of the body.
 The SI joints are also the points where the pelvis technically connects to the upper body because the sacrum is connected to the spine on its superior end.

 Acetabulofemoral joints —— These two joints are better known as the hip joints.
 This is technically where the pelvis connects to the lower body.

 Strong ligaments are an important part of what connects the two halves of the pelvis.
 They include: